StudentDONGHYUN/draco_tcpip/docs/reference/control_plane_contract.md

 Binary payloads use network byte order and fixed sizes to enable zero-copy parsing.
 Strings are padded with `\0` and truncated at 64 bytes.
-JSON payloads mirror the same fields and are emitted when `--downlink-protocol json` or `--downlink-json` is set.
+JSON payloads mirror the same fields and are emitted when the server node sets the `downlink_protocol` parameter to `json` or toggles the boolean `downlink_json` parameter.

 ## Structures